Nanolx/nanolx/README.md

         - polkit-1
         - kde

-        optionally, the script allows to lock the session, as soon as the Yubikey is plugged out.
+        optionally, the script can tell `logind` to lock the session, as soon as the Yubikey is plugged out.
 7. `nanolx-themes`
     1. `nanolx-refind`   simple script to manage rEFInd bootloader themes, supports showing installed themes, setting theme, showing current theme in use or reverting to default.
 8. `nanolx-x11`